KevinLee5656/Smart-Plug/README.md

 # Smart-Plug
-A smart home device that can track the amount of current/power your appliances are consuming, made with an ESP32 and various electrical components.
+A smart home device that can track the amount of current/power your appliances are consuming and send the data to an MQTT broker.

 Worked with Richard Sun (SE 2024).